 Counselors will review this information at students’ orientation/advising appointments.

 Lake Land College policy requires all degree seeking students to have reading, English and math placement scores on file.
 Students planning to enroll in a math or English course are also required to have appropriate placement scores on file.
-Students will be mandatorily placed in courses based upon placement scores (ACT/COMPASS/ACCUPLACER) and program.
+Students will be mandatorily placed in courses based upon placement scores (ACT/SAT/COMPASS/ACCUPLACER) and program.